-After using a computer for few months, users you face low storage problem.
+After using a computer for a few months, users face low storage problems.
 For instance, you may not be able to store more files, install another app, or download another file to your computer due to low disk space issues.
-Windows 10 automates the whole process of freeing up disk space using a new feature called Storage Sense.
+Windows 11/10 automates the whole process of freeing up disk space using a new feature called Storage Sense.
 Let us see how to configure and use the Storage Sense feature on a Windows 10 PC.

 When we delete a file from our computer it gets moved to the Recycle Bin.
 The problem is we often forget to clear up the Recycle Bin and then when the default Bin size is exceeded, Windows starts deleting items on a First-In-First-Out (FIFO) basis.
 Some people do not have this problem as they use Shift+Delete, which removes a file permanently from a computer.

 We install an app and the app creates various data files in your system.
 Once their use is over, they become Junk files.
 At times, even when you uninstall programs the data files are left back, resulting in loss of disk space.

 Storage Sense finds out such temporary and junk files created by various apps and removes them permanently.
 It can clean your Recycle Bin after a predefined time interval.
 The best part is that Storage Sense does this all automatically in the background without needing your intervention.
 Once you set it up correctly, you can forget about it.